-Students who are eligible for Title IV funds and withdraw from any Conemaugh program must be evaluated to determine if any of the Title IV funds received on their behalf need to be returned to The Department of Education.
+Students who would like to withdraw from their courses, need to contact the Program Director or Associate Director to officially withdraw and complete a withdrawal form.
+Students who withdraw, stop attending, or are terminated from their program of study, must be evaluated to determine if any of the Title IV funds received on their behalf need to be returned to The Department of Education.
 This federal student aid process is called the Return of Title IV Funds and supersedes any other school refund policy.
+The Return to Title IV calculation determines the portion of aid received during the payment period in which they were enrolled that was earned aid or unearned aid that needs to be returned to the appropriate Title IV programs.
 The steps in the calculation of the Return of Title IV Funds are as follows:

 - 1. Determine the total charges for the payment period and any charges still owed by the student for the payment period.
 The return calculation is completed on a payment period basis. - 2.
-Determine the date that the student withdrew. - 3.
+Determine the date that the student withdrew.
+The withdrawal date for a student who officially withdraws or unofficially withdraws is the last date of academic attendance as determined by the school's attendance records. - 3.
 Determine the amount of Title IV aid that was disbursed and could have been disbursed for the payment period. - 4.
 Determine the percentage of Title IV aid earned by dividing the calendar days completed in the period by the total calendar days in the period.
 Then multiply the percentage of Title IV aid earned by the total Title IV aid disbursed and that could have been disbursed for the period. - 5.
 Determine if the student is due a post-withdrawal disbursement or if the Title IV aid must be returned. - 6.
 Calculate the amount, if any, of unearned Title IV aid due from the school and/or the student. - 7.
 Determine the return of funds by the school and/or the student.
 The Department of Education requires funds to be returned in the following order: - Unsubsidized FFEL/Direct Stafford Loan - Subsidized FFEL/Direct Stafford Loan - FFEL/Direct PLUS (Parent) - PELL Grant - Any applicable other Title IV Program